-Arista 7500R3: Line Card Architecture
+Arista 7800R3 / 7800R3A: Line Card Architecture

-Arista 7500R3 Universal Spine Platform Line Card Layout
+Arista 7800R3 Universal Spine Platform Line Card Layout

-Arista 7500R3 line card modules utilize the same Jericho2 packet processor, with the number of packet processors varied based on the number and type of ports on the module.
-The packet forwarding architecture of each of these modules is essentially the same: a group of front-panel ports (different transceiver/port/speed options) are connected to a packet processor with connections to the fabric modules.
+Arista 7800R3 line card modules utilize the same Jericho2 family packet processors, with the number of packet processors varied based on the number and type of ports on the module.
+The packet forwarding architecture of each of these modules is essentially the same: a group of front-panel ports (different transceiver/port/speed options) is connected to a packet processor with connections to the fabric modules.

 Each Jericho2 packet processor supports network interface speeds ranging from 10G to 400G for up to 4.8Tbps of total network capacity.
-In addition 5.6Tbps of capacity provides connectivity to the fabric modules.
+In addition, 5.6Tbps of capacity provides connectivity to the fabric modules.

-The 4.8Tbps of capacity per packet processor is delivered over a total of 96 50G PAM SerDes interfaces that can run from 10G to 50G and individually or combined in groups from 10G to 50G to allow flexible 10G, 25G, 40G, 50G 100G, 200G and 400G interfaces.
+The 4.8Tbps of capacity per packet processor is delivered over a total of 96 50G PAM SerDes lanes that can be run from 10G to 50G and individually or combined in groups to allow flexible 10G, 25G, 40G, 50G 100G, 200G, and 400G interfaces.

-There are 96 PAM4 lanes and each packet processor supports up to a maximum of 96 logical or physical interfaces per chip.
-The maximum logical or physical interfaces per packet processor set the maximum port density for a given product form factor.
+As there are 96 PAM4 lanes, each packet processor supports up to a maximum of 96 logical or physical interfaces per chip, which defines the maximum possible port density for a given product form factor.

-Some line cards employ gearboxes to increase the front panel interface density and maximize the capabilities by converting the 50G PAM4 SerDes lanes to additional lanes at lower speeds and with a different encoding.
+Some line cards employ gearboxes to increase the front panel interface density and maximize the capabilities by converting the 50G PAM4 SerDes lanes to more lanes at lower speeds and different encoding.
+For example converting 2 x 50G PAM4 lanes to 4 x 25G NRZ lanes.

-Gearboxes enable systems to increase the choice of interfaces without requiring additional packet processors, reducing overall system power consumption and heat generation while also increasing reliability.
+Gearboxes enable an increased choice of interfaces without requiring additional packet processors, reducing overall system power consumption and heat generation.
 As the number of physical interfaces and supported breakout options is flexible, EOS provides tools to enable both configuration and analysis of the available port combinations for each platform.